mikrosimage/OpenRenderManagement/OpenDispatcher/README.md

     python /opt/puli/scripts/dispatcherd.py -D -C

-Upon the first execution, Puli will create the appropriate tables in the database.
+Upon the first execution, OpenDispatcher will create the appropriate tables in the database.

 For the following executions, you may set these parameters in the settings file: